TakiiiNotFound/VRCAvatarLogger/README.md

 # VRCAvatarLogger
-script allowing you to log any avatar your game load to discord
+VRC Avatar Logger is a simple to use and open source python script that will scan you game cache and send avatar's info to your discord server
 _________________________________________________________________
 # PREVIEW
 ![Capture](https://github.com/TakiiiNotFound/VRCAvatarLogger/assets/82332813/ee414192-4867-4c67-828a-170dba548ead)